 One of the most popular UK destinations is Bath.
-The city is one of the most adored places to visit, especially for those wanting an idyllic staycation away from the hustle and bustle of city life.
+The city is one of the most adored places to visit, especially for those wanting an idyllic getaway from the hustle and bustle of city life.

 Loved for its rich culture, ancient heritage, fabulous nightlife and picturesque views, Bath has something to entice visitors both young and old, and you can see the best of it in just 72 hours.
 Read on for our need-to-know guide for when travelling across the UK is safe to do so...